tammy-uncc/ITCS6162KDDGroup4/README.md

 We dropped some columns, such as PatientID and DoctorInCharge, as they were irrelevant to our research question.
 We used feature selection with SelectKBest to extract the most relevant features based on their chi-square scores, indicating their importance in predicting Alzheimer's disease.
 We found that four out of six lifestyle factors—BMI, Physical Activity, Diet Quality, and Sleep Quality—are among the top predictors of Alzheimer's disease.

 We implemented two models, Logistic Regression and Random Forest Classifier.
 The Logistic Regression model achieved an overall accuracy of approximately 83%, with the precision of 85% for class 0 and 80% for class 1.
 As for the Random Forest Classifier, it achieved an overall accuracy of around 85%, with the precision of 82% for class 0 and 95% for class 1.
 Although the Random Forest Classifier performed better, both models require further tuning to improve their performance.

+The data seems to show that the strongest predictors were MMSE, Functional Assessment, and ADL.
+This does not mean that lifestyle features do not play a role.
+Diet Quality and its components such as Cholesterol Triglycerides, Diabetes do have some say in the matter.
+However, it seems smokers are not any more likely to be at risk of Alzheimer's than non-smokers.
+Physical Activity, BMI, and Sleep Quality also rated below low showing that they probably have little influence on the prediction.

+The data may counter other studies and research.
+This is likely due to the quality of the data.
+For one, it is a small dataset and we do not know very much about its source or how and when it was derived.
+There are 32 features and the combinations are enormous.
+Much larger than the 2150 record dataset we used for the study.
+Also, this data is a static picture.
+A study like this may perform better with some sort of time series data for a single patient over several years.
+It would be useful to know what patients were doing to potentially cause or prevent the disease in the future.

 ## Citations
 @misc{rabie_el_kharoua_2024,